 |Value||Eligibility||Open date||Close date|

-No separate application neccesary - highly ranked eligible applicants for the RTP/UPA will be automatically considered if they have not been awarded a Vice Chancellor's Research Scholarship.
+No separate application required.
+Highly ranked eligible applicants for the RTP/UPA will be automatically considered.

 Francis Allan Quintin Stephens bequeathed his residuary estate to the University of Sydney for the purpose of supporting research work in any faculty of the University.
 The scholarship was originally established in 1953 to support a postgraduate research award.